Understanding the basics of dermatology

 Athlete’s foot most commonly develops between the toes.
 It usually causes burning, stinging, redness, and itching.
 It also causes flaking of the skin in some people.
 If left untreated it can spread from toe to toe and also to the hands.
 And the bad news is, anyone can get athlete’s foot.

 Athlete’s foot is contagious but can usually be treated with topical antifungal medication (e.g. creams and powders).
 If the skin becomes very red and sore, a topical treatment containing a medicine, called hydrocortisone may be required.
 Some antifungal and hydrocortisone preparations are available over the counter.
-However, if you have a weakened immune system (e.g. you are taking chemotherapy or steroids) or diabetic, you should see a doctor as soon as athlete’s foot develops.
+However, if you have a weakened immune system (e.g. you are taking chemotherapy or steroids or are diabetic), you should see a doctor as soon as athlete’s foot develops.

 Good foot hygiene is essential.
 Wash your feet often with clean soapy water and thoroughly dry your feet and in between the toes after washing.
 Wear fresh cotton socks and change your socks daily.
 Change shoes often.
 Always wear pool sandals in swimming pools and gyms.

 Ringworm is a common fungal infection of the skin.
 It is not caused by worms.
-The main symptom is a red or sliver rash, which may be itchy, swollen, red and dry.
+The main symptom is a red or slivery rash, which may be itchy, swollen, red and dry.

 Ringworm can appear anywhere on the body including the scalp (tinea capitis) and groin (jock itch).
 It is treated with a topical antifungal medication (e.g. cream).
 If the skin becomes very red and itchy a topical preparation containing hydrocortisone could potentially be useful in treatment.
 Good hygiene is important.
 Wash bedding and nightwear frequently.